 Bed & Breakfasts

-A stay at one of our area Bed & Breakfasts is one of the best ways to experience Southern Arizona.
-Find Bed & Breakfasts in the heart of Tucson, in the foothills of the surrounding desert, and in nearby Southern Arizona towns.
+A stay at one of our bed & breakfast inns is one of the best ways to experience Southern Arizona.
+You can find them in the heart of historic Tucson, in the foothills of the surrounding desert, and in nearby Southern Arizona towns.

 Enjoy all the benefits of a big city in Tucson, or experience the easy-going pace of a small town in nearby Sahuarita, Tubac, Patagonia, Nogales, or Hereford.
-Take in cultural events, go hiking, biking and horseback riding.
+There are plenty of things to do, take in cultural events, enjoy the outdoors with hiking, biking, and horseback riding.
 Check out a variety of museums and even find a host of activities the whole family can enjoy.

-Curious about Tucson & Southern Arizona Bed & Breakfasts and their owners?
-Take a few minutes and read the local B&B owner biographies and why they love the Real Southwest so much.
+Curious about Tucson & Southern Arizona bed & breakfasts and their owners?
+Take a few minutes and read the local B&B owner biographies and discover why they adore Southern Arizona.

 What three qualities set you apart from other B&Bs?